paladin-t/my_basic/README.md

 [LinkedIn](https://cn.linkedin.com/pub/wang-renxin/43/494/20)

+Why are existing script interpreters so complex?
+Why is it so difficult to integrate with them?
+Why not try MY-BASIC today!

 ## Introduction

 MY-BASIC is a tiny cross-platform easy extendable BASIC interpreter written in pure C with about 7000 lines of source code.
-Its grammar is similar to structured BASIC in early era, but without line number.
+Its grammar is similar to structured BASIC.
 It is aimed to be either an embeddable scripting language or a standalone interpreter.
 The core is pretty light; all in a C source file and an associated header file.
 You can combine MY-BASIC with an existing C, C++, Objective-C, etc. project easily, scripting driven can make your projects more powerful, elegant and neat.

 ## Main features

 * It is free
 * Written in clean ANSI C, source code portable
-* Most retro BASIC like syntax, without line numbers
+* With most common BASIC syntax
 * Small (within memory usage less than 128KB) and fast
 * Case-insensitive tokenization
-* Integer, float point, string, boolean, user defined data types with array support
+* Integer, float point, string, boolean, user defined data types with array support, etc.
-* `IF-THEN-ELSEIF-ELSE-ENDIF` support
+* Structured `IF-THEN-ELSEIF-ELSE-ENDIF` support
-* `FOR-TO-STEP-NEXT/WHILE-WEND/DO-UNTIL` support
+* Structured `FOR-TO-STEP-NEXT/WHILE-WEND/DO-UNTIL` support
+* Structured user costomized sub routine definition by `DEF/ENDDEF` support
 * `GOTO/GOSUB-RETURN` support
 * Standard numeric functions
 * Standard string functions
 * Debug APIs
 * High expansibility, easy to use APIs, easy to write customized scripting interfaces
 * It's able to use it as a standalone interpreter, or integrate it with existing C, C++, Objective-C, etc. projects
-* It's able to learn how to build an interpreter from scratch from it
+* It's able to learn how to build an interpreter from scratch from MY-BASIC
-* It's able to build your own dialect based on it
+* It's able to build your own dialect based on MY-BASIC
 * More features/modules under developing

 ## [Interpreter workflow diagram](https://github.com/paladin-t/my_basic/wiki/Interpreter-workflow-diagram)